Illinois Barber Exam 2026: Everything You Need to Know

 • You have to enter in your email, password, and your name exactly as they were on your application

-If you get stuck or confused, check out this guide, which has detailed, step-by-step instructions (with pictures!) to help walk you through the process.
+If you get stuck or confused, check out the PSI Computerized Testing Procedure Guide, which has detailed, step-by-step instructions (with pictures!) to help walk you through the process.

 You will get an email from PSI regardless of which method you choose to schedule your exam.
 It will confirm the date and time of your test, as well as directions to the testing facility.

-You should arrive to the testing facility at least 30 minutes early to make sure you have enough time to complete all the check-in procedures.
+You should reach the testing facility at least 30 minutes early to make sure you have enough time to complete all the check-in procedures.

 • Valid U.S. Driver’s License